scailable/sclblpy/README.md

 docs = {}
 docs['name'] = "Name of ONNX model"
 docs['documentation'] = "A long .md thing...."
-check = sp.upload("PATH-TO-MODEL/FILE-NAME.onnx", "", docs, model_type="onnx")
+check = upload_onnx("PATH-TO-MODEL/FILE-NAME.onnx", "", docs, email=True)
 ```

-Note that the file will be send to the Scailable platform; after it has been transpiled to WebAssembly you will receive
+Note that the file will be send to the Scailable platform; after it has been transpiled to WebAssembly you will receive an email (by default), but you can choose not to, by setting ``email=False``
-(by default) and email.

 ## Additional functionality
-Next to the main ``upload()`` function, the package also exposes the following functions to administer endpoints:
+Next to the main ``upload_onnx()`` function, the package also exposes the following functions to administer endpoints:

 ````
 # List all models owned by the current user: